 The oldest official building in Greece, the Palace was built by the British for its High Commissioner in Corfu.
 It later became home to the Ionian Senate and Parliament and the Greek Royal Family when the British left Corfu.
 Today it’s home to a few governmental offices and, almost unbelievably, a museum of Asiatic art.

-The Corfu Museum of Asian Art, founded in 1928, is a favorite among Corfiots and travelers.
-The collection encompasses more than 15,000 pieces and includes Central Asia textiles, Chinese pottery, Japanese antiques, Buddhist sculptures, etc. It was gifted to the community by a local collector and added to by diplomats and others.
+The Corfu Museum of Asian Art, founded in 1928, is still a favorite among Corfiots and travelers.
+The collection encompasses more than 15,000 pieces and includes Central Asia textiles, Chinese pottery, Japanese antiques, Buddhist sculptures, etc. It is a gift to the community by a local collector and added to by diplomats and others.

 St. Spyridon Church